MDB Investors Have Opportunity to Lead MongoDB, Inc. Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of MongoDB, Inc. (NASDAQ: MDB) between August 31, 2023 and May 30, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than September 9, 2024.
+NEW YORK, July 28, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds investors a shareholder filed a class action lawsuit on behalf of all purchasers of securities of MongoDB, Inc. (NASDAQ: MDB) between August 31, 2023 and May 30, 2024.
+Shareholders who want to serve as lead plaintiff for the class must file their motions with the court by September 9, 2024.

-So what: If you purchased MongoDB securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-What to do next: To join the MongoDB class action, go to https://rosenlegal.com/submit-form/?case_id=27182 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than September 9, 2024.
-A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 Attorney Advertising.
 Prior results do not guarantee a similar outcome.